chennakeshavadasa/Bandgap-Voltage-Reference-SKY130/README.md

 # Piecewise Compensated High-PSRR-Bandgap-Voltage-Reference

-- Piecewise Compensated High PSRR Bandgap Voltage Reference using SKY130PDK.
+- Low headroom Piecewise Compensated High PSRR Bandgap Voltage Reference using SKY130PDK.
 This is done as a course requirement for the Major Project of my B.Tech<br>
 - **Note: If Anyone is interested in doing the layout for this, Please put a pull request**

 ## Specification